 A huge mistake is to rely on PowerPoint presentations where the sales rep reads each slide.
 B2B Sales reps need to understand relevant business concepts so they can describe what is on the slide with a meaningful and relevant narrative on a white board for maximum impact.
 Sales reps need to feel ownership for knowing the market, business, technology, competitors and solutions.
 Research shows that persuasion is a function of confidence, and that other people unconsciously can sense a lack of confidence.
 Interestingly, animals are the best example of this.
 If sales reps are not perceived to be confident there is a ZERO probability that they will be persuasive.

-Go-to-Market Sales Strategies Challenge #2: Enablement
+Go to Market Sales Strategies Challenge #2: Enablement

 Emailing the presentations after the meeting or posting it to the sales portal is more of a conscious clearing effort than it is an effective sales enablement process.
 There may be good content but if the process is not focused on transferring knowledge – i.e. changing the behavior of a sales person to be most effective—then there is a great chance that the desired outcome will not be achieved.
 The team that put the content together is frustrated as they spent an inordinate amount of time and effort to prepare and present the information.
 And, the sales team feels like it was a waste of time to sit in a dimly lit room for a day or more while subject matter experts threw buzzwords, acronyms, features and functions at them until they were nauseous.
 In the end, sales enablement falls short as it is merely focused on content creation and a forum to disperse information.

-Go-to-Market Sales Strategies – Challenge #3: Assessment & Measurement
+Go to Market Sales Strategies – Challenge #3: Assessment & Measurement

-Sales reps have different backgrounds, come from different industries, company cultures and are versed in different sales strategies: relationship selling, solution selling, consultative selling or challenger selling to name a few.
+Sales reps have different backgrounds, come from different industries, company cultures and are versed in different go to market sales strategies: relationship selling, solution selling, consultative selling or challenger selling to name a few.
 As a result, each rep has their own experience and expectation of what they should be doing, when they should be doing it and how they should be doing it.
 The number of companies with a sales process that indoctrinates the sales team during the first three months (or more) of employment have gone by the wayside.

-Go-to-Market Sales Strategy: Whiteboard Selling
+Go to Market Sales Strategy: Whiteboard Selling

 The good news is that whiteboard selling has been successfully deployed to address these challenges.